Orange-OpenSource/conllueditor/README.md

 * `curl -s --noproxy '*' 'http://host:port/edit/getconllu?sentid=10'` get sentence 10 in CoNLL-U format
 * `curl -s --noproxy '*' 'http://host:port/edit/getlatex?sentid=10'` get sentence 10 in LaTeX format (to use with the [tikz-dependency](https://ctan.org/pkg/tikz-dependency) or   [doc/deptree.sty](doc/deptree.sty) packages)

-# Known bugs
-* not all user errors are checked 😃: e.g. adding weird or non numerical ids in the CoNLL-U files may crash the server.
-The feature, and misc column fields must contain one or more `|`-separated `name=value` pair per line (or `_`), the enhanced dependency field must contain one or more `|`-separated `head:deprel` pair per line (or `_`).

-# Todo list
-* be able to read/write any CoNLL-U plus (`.conllp`) files [http://universaldependencies.org/ext-format.html]
-* edit columns from column 11 onwards
-* better support for empty nodes
-* rewrite ConllWord/ConllSentence classes from scratch
-* use list (made from UD annotation guidelines) to warn about invalid relations (e.g. _case_ or _aux_ relations with further dependants)

 # Parser Front-End
 In order to display the CoNLL-U output of taggers/dependency parser servers, there the front-end provides a graphical user interface